 Feed your container plants regularly with a plant food suited to their needs.
 I find with plant food, the more convenient the format and method of feeding the better, as that makes me far more likely to keep it up.
-This year I’m using Baby Bio® Pour & Feed on my indoor and outdoor plants, it’s a really quick and easy way to feed them without any hassle.

 I also really like the fact that you can use this product on all your container plants, whether they’re indoors or outdoors, so you don’t need two different bottles of feed.

 If you have flowering plants in your containers this is a must – and it isn’t as brutal as it sounds!
 Deadheading is simply removing any flowers that are dropping, dead or forming seed heads; as well as making your plants look better, it also prevents them setting seed, which encourages more flowers.
 It’s the sort of job that you need to do little and often, and it’s perfect for kids to help out with too.